-1. The business of the Association shall be transacted by the Board of Directors comprised of the President, President-Elect, Secretary, Treasurer, Immediate Past-President, seven (7) additional non-officer Directors with designated positions #1 through #7.
-All Directors shall be members of the Association.
+- The business of the Association shall be transacted by the Board of Directors comprised of the President, President-Elect, Secretary, Treasurer, Immediate Past-President, seven (7) additional non-officer Directors with designated positions #1 through #7.
+All Directors must be active members of the Association.

-2. At least one (1) Director shall be a member meeting the Association’s requirements of a “Young Lawyer” as provided in Section IX.
+- The Association shall endeavor to have at least one (1) Director who is an active member meeting the Association’s definition of a “Young Lawyer” as provided herein.

-4. Vacancies among the non-officer standard Directors shall be filled by appointment by the Board for the unexpired term.
+- Vacancies among the non-officer standard Directors occurring prior to the expiration of a term shall be filled by appointment by the Board for the remainder of the unexpired term.

-4. A vacancy in the office of the President-Elect, Secretary, or Treasurer shall be filled by appointment of the Board of Directors for the unexpired term.
+- A vacancy occurring prior to the expiration of the unexpired term in the office of the President-Elect, Secretary, or Treasurer shall be filled by appointment of the Board of Directors for the remainder of the unexpired term.

-5. If a vacancy occurs in the office of President, the President-Elect shall become the President for the unexpired term, and the Board of Directors shall fill the office of the President-Elect by appointment.
+- If a vacancy occurs in the office of President prior to the expiration of the unexpired term, the President-Elect shall become the President for the remainder of the unexpired term, and the Board of Directors shall fill the office of the President-Elect by appointment.

 VII.
 DUTIES OF THE OFFICERS

-2. The President-Elect shall perform the duties of the President during absence or disability; shall be responsible for programs at all bar functions; and perform other tasks as appointed by the President.
+- The President-Elect shall perform the duties of the President during absence or disability of the President; and perform other tasks as appointed by the President.

 The purpose of this section shall be to stimulate the interest of young lawyers in the objects, policies and goals of the Thurston County Bar Association, to carry on activities which will be of assistance to young lawyers in the practice of law, and to make recommendations to the Board of Directors and officers of the Thurston County Bar Association concerning these and other relevant matters.

-1. No later than the March Board of Directors meeting of each year, the President shall appoint a nominating committee.
-Such committee shall nominate one or more members to each office or position to be filled and shall report its nominations to the President prior to the next regular meeting.
-At the April Board of Directors meeting, the President shall announce the nominations.
+- No later than March 31 of each year, the President shall appoint a nominating committee.
+Such committee shall nominate one or more members to each office or position to be filled and shall report its nominations to the President prior to the next regular board meeting.
+No later than April 30 of each year, the President shall announce the nominations.
 Names of the nominees shall be provided to the membership and additional nominations solicited therefrom.
-Said additional nominations shall be required to be sent to the Secretary of the Association by no later than May 5th.
+Said additional nominations shall be required to be sent to the Secretary of the Association no later than May 5th.

 XI.
 BIGELOW AWARD

-1. Prior to the March Board meeting each year, the Secretary shall cause to be sent by regular or electronic mail to each member of the Association, a solicitation for nominees for the Bigelow Award to be presented at the annual meeting.
+- Prior to March 16 of each year, the Secretary shall cause to be sent by regular or electronic mail to each member of the Association, a solicitation for nominees for the Bigelow Award to be presented at the annual meeting.
 All nominations shall be required to be in writing and be received by the Secretary of the Association no later than April 5th of any year.

-3. All nominations shall be considered by the incumbent Board of Directors.
-The award winner shall be determined no earlier than the April meeting of the Board of Directors.
+- All nominations shall be considered by the Board of Directors.
+The award winner shall be determined no earlier than April 30 of each year.
 A quorum and a majority vote of those Directors at the meeting shall be required for determination of the award winner.

 XII.
 JUDICIAL SELECTION